SysBehr/BehrNecessities/SCCM/Windows Update Toasts/Readme.md

+The problem I'm trying to solve is one where users complain about not having enough time or notice to install updates or reboot (or their computer auto reboots).
+I deploy updates as available for a few days before they're required, but I found that users wouldn't actually install updates until the deadline hit (and that's when I'd get complaints).

 Instructions:
 - Test the scripts & modify with your branding.
 - Create a CI with the discovery and remediation scripts.
 Ensure it runs in the user context.